abhirathod95/travel-blog/src/blog/travel/2018-08-19/american_southwest.md

 Usually people head to Bryce Canyon after Zion, but our tour slots and the fact that Page, Arizona (town closest to the slot canyons) isn't too far from either park convinced us to squeeze in the Antelope Canyons in between.

+&nbsp;

-#### **Stop 9: Horseshoe Bend, Arizona**
+##### **STOP 9: Horseshoe Bend, Arizona**

 ![Horseshoe Bend](../../../images/United&#32;States&#32;of&#32;America/Southwest_1/19.jpg)

 Just 15 minutes from the Antelope Canyons is one of the best parts of the Colorado River, Horseshoe Bend.
 The river does this crazy turn that has turned into one of the most photographed destinations in America.
 There is a short hike to get there, nothing too difficult, so it’s really accessible for most people.
 Be prepared to hunt for a parking spot for a little while.

+&nbsp;

-#### **Stop 10: Bryce Canyon National Park, Utah**
+##### **STOP 10: Bryce Canyon National Park, Utah**

 ![Bryce Canyon](../../../images/United&#32;States&#32;of&#32;America/Southwest_1/21.jpg)

 Here’s a park dedicated to showcasing the funniest named formations called the **hoodoos**.
 Despite being a smaller park, the amphitheater has an impressive view looking out over the Utah landscape, especially impressive at sunrise and sunset.
 Before the golden hour, M and I went a little way down the **Queen’s Garden Trail** to get a closer look at the hoodoos before heading back up at sunset.
 We stood, a captive audience at the edge of the amphitheater, and saw an orchestra of colors play out in the sky, lighting up the hoodoos at sunset.
 It truly was a magical sight to see.

+&nbsp;

-##### **Stop 11: Arches National Park, Utah**
+##### **STOP 11: Arches National Park, Utah**

 ![Arches](../../../images/United&#32;States&#32;of&#32;America/Southwest_1/12.jpg)

 To be honest, we stayed in our car for the most part due to the extremely high temperatures outside, just getting out at the important spots and walking in a little to appreciate the arches.
 After seeing the last few incredible stops, I have to say that I wasn’t as impressed with this park.
 Or maybe its just me being biased due to the heat.
 Also, plan to have a lot of water on you before heading into the park because there aren’t many places to fill up.
 If I were to pick out a few highlights, the **Double Arch** and the famous **Delicate Arch** were worth seeing.
 Next time, I plan to come during cooler weather to actually hike closer to the Delicate Arch and some of the other trails.
 You win this time, sun, but next time, I’ll come more prepared.

+&nbsp;

-##### **Stop 12: Canyonland National Park, Utah**
+##### **STOP 12: Canyonland National Park, Utah**

 ![Canyonland](../../../images/United&#32;States&#32;of&#32;America/Southwest_1/11.jpg)

 Since we didn’t spend too much time at Arches National Park, we were able to squeeze in a quick visit to Canyonlands that we weren’t originally planning.
 This park would have been a great place to camp for the night because it’s so dark out that all the stars really show up in the sky.
 But for our quick visit, the **Mesa Arch** was the one thing we chose to see.
 It perfectly frames the canyonlands spreading out far and wide behind it.
 And the trail to see the arch was short and easy.
 Win win!

+&nbsp;

-#### **Stop 13: Monument Valley**
+##### **STOP 13: Monument Valley**

 ![Sunset in Monument Valley](../../../images/United&#32;States&#32;of&#32;America/Southwest_1/13.jpg)

 Driving through Monument Valley in the evening was so beautiful.
 The sky was shaded in colors of purple, pink, orange, and yellow, enhancing the orange rock of the tall standing formations.
 Once it got a little darker, the monuments stood as silhouettes in the purple light.
 In that moment, it was striking how appropriate the name Monument Valley really was.

+&nbsp;

-#### **Stop 14: Santa Fe, New Mexico**
+##### **STOP 14: Santa Fe, New Mexico**

 ```grid|1|
 ![Santa Fe](../../../images/United&#32;States&#32;of&#32;America/Southwest_1/15.jpg)
 ![Santa Fes](../../../images/United&#32;States&#32;of&#32;America/Southwest_1/16.jpg)
 ```

 Good food, colorful mesa buildings, and friendly people.
 That is Santa Fe.
 I thought one day was enough to enjoy the city and all it had to offer.
 We got brunch at one of the many Mexican restaurants in the city center before doing a little window shopping and appreciating all of the local wares.
 Afterwards, we decided to check out a museum showcasing an artist’s work we both really liked, the **Georgia O’ Keefe Museum**.
 Then, we went to an attraction that was quite different from anything we had been to before called **Meow Wolf**.
 It’s an interactive modern art experience, and I’ll leave it at that.
 I don’t want to ruin the surprise for you if you decide to go, but what a way to end our trip before finally heading home.

+&nbsp;

+*******

+It was a long trip but an incredible one with lots of new experiences and memories before starting medical school.
+A road trip through the southwest is a real treat and a must do for one of the quintessential experiences in America.